-A Service Set Identifier (SSID) is a unique ID that consists of 32 characters, which is used for naming a wireless network.
-Each packet that is sent over a wireless network includes the SSID that ensures a data that is being sent over the air arrives at the exact location.
+A Service Set Identifier (SSID) is a unique ID that consists of 32 characters.
+It is basically used for naming a wireless network.
+Each packet that is sent over a wireless network includes the SSID that ensures data that is being sent over the air arrives at the exact location.
 For more information, dial 1-844-726-2255 (toll-free).

 Steps to connect a Netgear Range Extender to a Hidden SSID

 - Plugin your Netgear WiFi range extender into a power source.